DontFretBrett/towersofhanoi-3d/readme.md

 - **`calculateOptimalMoves()`**: Calculates minimum moves needed
 - **`resetGame()`**: Resets the game state and creates new disks
 - **`updateUI()`**: Updates move counter, timer, and optimal moves display

-### Game Features

-- Responsive design that adapts to window resizing
-- Enhanced visual elements with optimized sizing and spacing
-- Improved camera positioning for better gameplay view
-- Interactive disk selection and movement using number keys (1-3)
-- Move counter and timer to track progress
-- Multiple difficulty levels (3-5 disks)
-- Victory detection and completion message
-- Reset button to start a new game
-- Difficulty selector to change number of disks
-- Real-time move counter and timer display

 ## How to Play